-Since Binance main platform used to be crypto only where you could do deposits in any of the 750+ supported coins.
-Same goes for withdrawals – you just need the address on blockchain of the coin you want to withdraw.
+Since Binance’s main platform used to be crypto only where you could do deposits in any of the 750+ supported coins.
+The same goes for withdrawals – you just need the address on the blockchain of the coin you want to withdraw.
 Nowadays, Binance supports fiat deposits as well so you can buy bitcoin with credit/debit cards.

 Binance.US offers its customers the possibility to purchase cryptocurrencies with a debit card, the automated clearinghouse (ACH), and bank wire.
 Of course, you can always deposit funds in any of the supported cryptocurrencies on the exchange.

-Binance does not specify which countries are supported and which countries are not supported but they did have couple of episodes of sudden blocks for traders from different countries around the world.
+Binance does not specify which countries are supported and which countries are not supported but they did have a couple of episodes of sudden blocks for traders from different countries around the world.
 As for the U.S traders, Binance made a separate platform, Binance US, to serve only US based traders and restricts them to use their main platform.

 As the name implies, Binance US is focused only on the citizens of the United States of America.
 The launch of Binance US is currently restricted to only 12 states (including New York, Texas and Florida) and it seems that it may take some time for the company to expand its operations geographically.
 Traders from other countries can use Binance global exchange.

 Binance.com vs Binance.US: Supported coins

 Binance has one of the broadest offerings when it comes to supported cryptocurrencies.
-The number of coins keeps growing by week and it exceeds 750 coins and more than 1000 markets at the time of this writing.
+The number of coins keeps growing by the week and it exceeds 750 coins and more than 1000 markets at the time of this writing.

 Binance.US offers 123 trading pairs for 56 coins, with all the major ones like BTC, ETH, LTC, ADA, XLM, LINK, EOS, NEO, IOTA, TRX etc supported.